 CAN A DOMESTIC VIOLENCE CHARGE BE DROPPED?

 In NSW, Domestic violence charges are brought by the Police, not the complainant, meaning they can continue legal proceedings against you even if the alleged victim does not want to.
+A police officer is responsible for pursuing charges to protect victims and address the crime of domestic violence.

 Once charges are laid, only the police or prosecution can withdraw or drop charges.
 Several factors can lead to charges being dropped or downgraded, including lack of evidence, credibility concerns, inconsistencies in witness statements and others.